jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 #### [`aws_ebs_snapshot_import`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ebs_snapshot_import)

-An EBS volume can be thought of as a virtual hard disk, which we pass to the AMI to boot from.
+An EBS volume can be thought of as a virtual hard disk.
-In this step we make turn our VHD image into such a volume[^grahamc].
+In this step we turn our VHD image into such a volume[^grahamc].

-The resulting volume doesn't automatically invalidate when the image changes, so we manually add a trigger for it.
+The resulting volume won't automatically invalidate when the image changes, so we manually add a trigger for it.
-Also, importing a VM on AWS requires special permissions, so we define [a special role for it below](#aws_iam_role).
+Also, importing a VM on AWS [requires special permissions](https://docs.aws.amazon.com/vm-import/latest/userguide/required-permissions.html#vmimport-role), so we define [a special role for it below](#aws_iam_role).
 ```nix
 resource "aws_ebs_snapshot_import" "iplz_import" {
   role_name = aws_iam_role.vmimport_role.id